 Through its generous gift, Kinder Foundation, in conjunction with Houston Endowment, Ford Foundation, The Brown Foundation, Inc., The Cullen Foundation, and the Powell Foundation, paved the way for BANF’s creation.
-BANF will distribute its first $2 million of funding to eligible applicants by the end of 2021.
+BANF distributed its first $2 million of funding to eligible applicants in January 2022.

 This groundbreaking effort was born out of the Ford Foundation’s America’s Cultural Treasures initiative, which in September 2020 committed an unprecedented $156 million to support BIPOC arts communities across the country in response to the devastating economic impact of the COVID-19 pandemic.
 The regional grantmaking initiative invested $35 million across seven regions, including Greater Houston, and invited local philanthropic partners to match funding in support of multi-year grant programs for cultural groups of color with exceptional regional or local significance.

 - 120 Arts Groups Serving Greater Houston’s Communities of Color Awarded A Combined $2 Million in Grants from the BIPOC Arts Network and Fund —Press Release

 - New initiative to invest over $10M supporting artists of color in Houston —Houston Chronicle